davidgasquez/thesis-latex-template/README.md

 This LaTeX template is designed to be used as skeleton for a standard thesis.

-I am by no ways an expert with LaTeX so please, don't hesitate to open an issue if you notice something wrong or with room from improvement.
+I am by no ways an expert with LaTeX so please, don't hesitate to open an issue if you notice something wrong or with room for improvement.

 ## Quickstart
 - Clone the Github repository.